awsdocs/amazon-lumberyard-release-notes/coming-release/fixes.md

 ## Graphics<a name="graphics-fixes-v1.22"></a>
 +  Fixed a bug where particles with diffuse backlighting were drawn incorrectly due to an error in the vertex normal calculation.

-## Dynamic Vegetation<a name="vegetation-fixes-v1.22"></a>

-+ Fixed "Show Per Instance Visualization" not functioning properly on Vegetation Debugger Component.

 ## Script Canvas<a name="scriptcanvas-fixes-v1.22"></a>